realpython/materials/document-your-python-project-with-mkdocs/source_code_step_5/docs/how-to-guides.md

 This part of the project documentation focuses on a **problem-oriented** approach.
-You'll tackle common tasks that you might have with the help of the code provided in this project.
+You'll tackle common tasks that you might have, with the help of the code provided in this project.

 ## How To Add Two Numbers?